AntidoteDB/AntidoteDB-documentation/monitoring/README.md

 # Grafana GUI

-To view the monitoring data of antidote, the Grafana Dashboard.
+To view the monitoring data of antidote, open the Grafana Dashboard.
-With default configuration open `http://localhost:3000` and log in with user `admin` and password `admin`.
+With default the configuration open the URL `http://localhost:3000` and log in with user `admin` and password `admin`.

-The monitoring provides information for the following metrics: Antidote API, Antidote Ring Structure, Antidote Log Size (disk usage), Memory, I/O, CPU, Erlang Internals
+The monitoring system provides information for the following metrics: Antidote API, Antidote Ring Structure, Antidote Log Size (disk usage), Memory, I/O, CPU, and Erlang Internals.

 ### Antidote API